01 of 07

 02 of 07

-The type... of caulk gun or dispensing tool you use is an important decision.
-Caulks can be purchased in either squeeze tubes or cartridges.
-Due to both economy and professional results, a caulk cartridge and a smooth action caulking gun are preferable.Continue to 3 of 7 below.
+The type of caulk gun or dispensing tool you use is also an important decision.
+Caulks can be purchased in either squeeze tubes or cartridges that are loaded into a caulk gun.
+The pros typically use cartridges and a smooth-action caulk gun, both to save money and achieve the best results.Continue to 3 of 7 below.

 03 of 07